gkswns95/hybrid-imputation/README.md

     ```
 ## Data Usage
 We have utilized three real-world sports multi-agent trajectory datasets, including Soccer (Metrica), Basketball (NBA), and American Football (NFL).
 Each dataset can be downloaded from the following link: [Google Drive](https://drive.google.com/drive/folders/1QzaSsOVq4bccs90UjCS0-TJwvgxjErZn?usp=sharing).
-After downloading the data folder from Google Drive, you should then place it under the 'hybrid-imputation' project floder.
+After downloading the `data` folder from Google Drive, you should then place it under the `hybrid-imputation` project floder.

 - **Soccer Dataset (Metrica)**
     - The soccer data is provided by [Metrica Sports](https://metrica-sports.com).
 It includes trajectories for 22 players across 3 matches, sampled at 25Hz.
 We have downsampled the data to 10Hz and set a sequence length of 200, corresponding to 20 seconds of gameplay.
 The data preprocessing code is implemented in `datatools/metrica_data_processing.ipynb`, and the processed data used in our experiments can be downloaded from the Google Drive link provided above.